 Communication and collaboration with the Governor’s Office, State Government Agencies, West Virginia University, Marshall University and the stakeholders within this initiative allowed many entities to be present during conversations with the Virgin Hyperloop developers.
 This showed Virgin Hyperloop that not only would they be interacting with our excellent West Virginia Department of Economic Development employees, but they’d get to know other organizations around the state, displaying an impressive collaborative effort amongst key players.

 In addition to bringing approximately 200 direct jobs over the course of three years to the state, it is anticipated that this partnership with Virgin Hyperloop will create thousands of construction and indirect jobs, In addition, it will allow student engineers to become educated in these new technologies and see an increase in future job prospects within their home state.
 Because Virgin Hyperloop said #YesWV, students in our state have a once in a lifetime opportunity for hands on experiences with one of the world’s most innovative companies.

 “We’re showing the nation that we have so much more to offer, proving that West Virginia is, and can, compete on a national scale and in a global market,” said Director Graney.
 “The Hyperloop Certification Center is so significant for West Virginia, and it is hard to fathom the impact this will have on the state economy and education system for years to come.
-The dedication the entire West Virginia Development Office demonstrated through this process, in addition to the collaboration of various state entities, is what makes this project all the more special.
+The dedication the entire West Virginia Department of Economic Development demonstrated through this process, in addition to the collaboration of various state entities, is what makes this project all the more special.
 Everyone is involved and committed to making West Virginia the best it can be.”